raghubetina/syllabus-chapters/README.md

 Our objective, though, is not to learn specific technologies.
 Instead, we want to:

- 1. Understand how most modern software functions.
+ 1. Understand how most of the applications that we use every day work.
  2. Communicate more credibly with developers on our teams.
- 3. Grow an eye for problems that can be solved with technology.
+ 3. Cultivate an eye for problems that can be solved with technology.
- 4. Prioritize features more frugally by getting a better feel for their costs.
+ 4. Prioritize features more efficiently by getting a better feel for their costs.
- 5. Research and specify changes we want made to products more clearly.
+ 5. Specify changes we want made to products more clearly.
  6. Be empowered with a new, powerful, and just plain fun creative outlet.

 ## Questions